Finding out if our blood sugar is normal is not as simple as it seems. It depends on our particular situation.

-This chart compares the blood sugars after eating in an individual without the disease and individual with it.
+This chart compares the blood sugars after eating in an individual without the disease and the individual with it.
 The recommendation from experts is to keep the rise after eating below 180 mg/dl i.e. 10 mmol.

 If we look at the chart carefully, we will understand things better.
 One hour after eating, is 200 mg/dL i.e. 11 mmol a high blood sugar?

 If before we started eating we were actually at 150 mg/dL i.e. 8.3 mmol, then it is not.
-That means that our meal caused only a small bump of 50 mg/dL that is 2.8 mmol.
+That means that our meal caused only a small bump of 50 mg/dL which is 2.8 mmol.

 This is perfectly reasonable for an individual that has a pancreas that functions perfectly.
-It is crucial to know where we began in order to find out if our blood sugar is at its normal level.
+It is crucial to know where we began to find out if our blood sugar is at its normal level.